caxlsx/caxlsx_rails/README.md

 * **As of 0.2.0 requires Axlsx 2.0.1, which requires rubyzip 1.0.0**
 * **As of 0.4.0, and if you use `roo` in your Gemfile, you will want to use either Axlsx 2.1.0.pre or the github repo, which requires rubyzip 1.1.0**
 * As of Rails 4.1 you must use `render_to_string` to render a mail attachment.
+* If you are using Rails 5, using the git repo will prevent deprecation warnings.

 ##FYI